jeancroy/FuzzySearch/readme.md

 > Parameter thresh_relative_to_best control ratio of best match needed to be shown on the list

-Lastly if an item have multiple keyword, we migth want to stop searching once we have found a good keyword.
+Lastly if an item have multiple keyword, we might want to stop searching once we have found a good keyword.
-If a match is this good it'll be shown, no matter the best treshold.
+If a match is this good it'll be shown, no matter the best threshold.

 > Parameter field_good_enough control the score needed to stop the search on this item.
 > It also control forced inclusion, not matter best